Israeli forces kill four Palestinians in West Bank, Jerusalem clashes, medics say | Law-Order

 In Jerusalem's Old City, Israeli police said a Palestinian stabbed an officer while undergoing a security search.
 Officers shot the assailant dead, police said, describing him as a resident of East Jerusalem.
 Palestinian authorities had no immediate comment.

 Medics said one officer suffered a bullet wound, which Israeli media described as a result of stray gunfire.
 The incident took place near Al Aqsa, a major mosque and icon of Palestinian nationalism.
 It is also a vestige of two ancient Jewish temples, where rightist Israelis want Jewish prayers permitted - a provocation in the eyes of many Muslims.
-(Additional reporting by Nidal al-Mughrabi and Henriette Chacar; Editing by Robert Birsel and Nick Macfie)
+(Additional reporting by Nidal al-Mughrabi and Henriette Chacar; Editing by Robert Birsel, Nick Macfie, Alexandra Hudson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)